silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/forward-a-message-from-your-cerby-inbox.md

 ---
-description: This article describes how to forward a message sent to the Cerby-managed email address created and set up for your accounts.
+description: "This article describes how to forward a message sent to the Cerby-managed email address created and set up for your accounts."
 intercom_id: 6119548
 ---